Mallorca: 20th century and today

 A Nationalist stronghold at the start of the Spanish Civil War, Mallorca was subjected to an amphibious landing, on 16 August 1936, aimed at driving the Nationalists from Mallorca and reclaiming the island for the Republic.
-Although the Republicans heavily outnumbered their opponents and managed to push 12 km inland, superior Nationalist air power, provided mainly by Fascist Italy as part of the Italian occupation of Majorca, forced the Republicans to retreat and to leave the island completely by 12 September.
-Those events became known as the Battle of Majorca.
+Although the Republicans heavily outnumbered their opponents and managed to push 12 km inland, superior Nationalist air power, provided mainly by Fascist Italy as part of the Italian occupation of Mallorca, forced the Republicans to retreat and to leave the island completely by 12 September.
+Those events became known as the Battle of Mallorca.

 Since the 1950s, the advent of mass tourism has transformed the island into a destination for foreign visitors and attracted many service workers from mainland Spain.
 The boom in tourism caused Palma to grow significantly.

 In the 21st century, urban redevelopment, under the so‑called Pla Mirall (English "Mirror Plan"), attracted groups of immigrant workers from outside the European Union, especially from Africa and South America.

 Archaeology

 In September 2019, A 3,200-year-old well-preserved Bronze Age sword was discovered by archaeologists under the leadership of Jaume Deya and Pablo Galera on the Mallorca Island in the Puigpunyent from the stone megaliths site called Talaiot.
 Specialists assumed that the weapon was made when the Talaiotic culture was in critical decline.
-The sword will be on display at the nearby Majorca Museum.
+The sword will be on display at the nearby Mallorca Museum.